vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 #### Initial charge
-Initial charge will be performed if the `initialcharge` is provided when
-creating an agreement.
+Initial charge will be performed if the `initialcharge` is provided when creating an agreement.
+Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge`.
+This
+allows for products to be bundled with agreements as one transaction (for example a phone).
+The user
+will be clearly informed when an `initialCharge` is included in the agreement they are accepting.

 See [Charge Titles](#charge-title) for explanation of how the charge description is shown to the user.